UCLA–USC rivalry: Football rivalry

 Quite often, the winner of the football game has won or shared the Pac-12 Conference (Pac-12) title in football.
 A berth in the Rose Bowl game has been on the line many times as well for both schools.
-Since the 1916 formation of the Pacific Coast Conference, which the Pac-12 claims as part of its history, USC has won or shared 37 conference titles and UCLA has won or shared 17 titles.
-Washington is third in overall conference titles with 15.
-Since the 1959 season, when the Pac-12 was formed as the Athletic Association of Western Universities, through the 2007 season, the schools have won or shared 33 of the 48 conference titles.
-USC has won 17 championships outright, shared eight and gone to the Rose Bowl or BCS bowl 21 times.
-UCLA has won six championships outright, shared five and gone to the Rose Bowl eight times.
+Since the 1916 formation of the Pacific Coast Conference, which the Pac-12 claims as part of its history, USC had won or shared 37 conference titles and UCLA had won or shared 17 titles.
+Washington is second in overall conference titles with 18.
+Since the 1959 season, when the Pac-12 was formed as the Athletic Association of Western Universities, through the 2007 season, the schools had won or shared 33 of the 48 conference titles.
+USC won 17 championships outright, shared eight and gone to the Rose Bowl or BCS bowl 21 times.
+UCLA won six championships outright, shared five and gone to the Rose Bowl eight times.
 The schools have thrice shared the championship.
 In 2011, UCLA became the first Pac-12 South Division champion – while USC held the better of the two records, the Trojans were ineligible for postseason play that year due to NCAA sanctions.
 Both teams have spoiled conference and national championship runs for the other.

-USC was a somewhat established national football power under Howard Jones and had begun a major rivalry with Notre Dame when UCLA joined the Pacific Coast Conference in 1928.
+USC began a rise to national prominence under Howard Jones in 1925.
+The Trojans began a major rivalry with Notre Dame in 1926.
+UCLA joined the Pacific Coast Conference in 1928.
 Los Angeles Times sportswriter Braven Dyer predicted on the day of the first football meeting on September 28, 1929, "In years to come, this game will probably be one of the football spectacles of the West" USC dominated the early games (so much so, that after the first two games, the series was suspended for five years and they did not play each other from 1931 to 1935) until UCLA established itself.

 By the late 1930s, star players such as Kenny Washington, Jackie Robinson, and Bob Waterfield enabled UCLA to be competitive.
-With the hiring of Hall of Fame coach Henry "Red" Sanders, UCLA became the more dominant program in the 1950s with their one and only National Championship in 1954.
+With the hiring of Hall of Fame coach Henry "Red" Sanders, UCLA became the more dominant program in the 1950s and won their first and only National Championship in 1954.
 A famous quote was attributed to Sanders regarding the rivalry, "Beating 'SC is not a matter of life or death, it's more important than that."